Cookies Policy

 Welcoming, inclusive and safe

 Porto cherishes its open atmosphere and the city’s growing international community.
 Known for its welcoming culture and inclusive policies towards newcomers, the city and its inhabitants reflect Portugal's recognition as the 3rd best in Europe in the EU's Migrant Integration Policy Index 2020.
+There were about 100,000 foreign residents living in the Porto Metro Area in 2023, around one-third of which lived in city of Porto.

 Number of foreign residents in Porto

-69,000 foreign residents live in
+100,000 foreign residents live in

 the Porto Metro Area

-Source: INE (2022)
+Source: INE (2023)

 Porto's appeal extends to traveling remote workers, who are attracted to the city's fast internet, safe and tolerant society, and friendly and welcoming community.
 Nomad List ranks Porto as one of the top places for digital nomads to live in Europe.
-The city was visited by more than 31,000 digital nomads in 2023, with most of these nomads coming from Europe and North America.
+The city was visited by more than 33,000 digital nomads in 2023, with most of these nomads coming from Europe and North America.

 Porto is also a great place for families, with high-quality healthcare and education facilities, including international schools offering programs in English, French, and German.
 A 2021 study by Norwegian consultancy Sumo Finans named Porto as one of the best cities in Europe for family living.
-Safety is another important factor that makes Porto an attractive place to live, with Portugal being ranked as the 7th safest country in the world according to the Global Peace Index 2023.
+Safety is another important factor that makes Porto an attractive place to live, with Portugal being ranked as the 7th safest country in the world according to the Global Peace Index 2024.

 High-quality lifestyle

 In addition to its high quality of life, Porto is an affordable city with a lower cost of living compared to most Western European cities.
-House prices in Porto are, on average, 31% less expensive than in Lisbon, according to Cushman & Wakefield, and the overall cost of living for an expat is about 22% lower, according to Nomad List.
+House prices in Porto are, on average, 31% less expensive than in Lisbon, according to Cushman & Wakefield, and the overall cost of living for an expat is about 16% lower, according to Nomad List.

 Quality vs. cost of life across European cities